Antonio Salvetti

 He was born in Colle di Val d'Elsa in Tuscany.
-He studied Architecture at the Royal Florentine Academy of Fine Arts, specializing in portraits.
+He studied Architecture at the Accademia di Belle Arti di Firenze, specializing in portraits.
 He lived for long periods of time in Paris and Munich.
 In Florence, he befriended many of the Macchiaioli painters, including Vittorio Meoni, Niccolò Cannicci, and Telemaco Signorini.

 He painted many portraits, including in pastel, and many studies of painting.
 He returned to Italy, settling in Lombardy for a spell.
 In 1878 in Florence, he won awards for his architectural designs.
 He made many designs for the Ricordi di Architettura.
 In the 1888 Bologna Exhibition, he was awarded a medal.
 Salvetti's principal works include the following canvases: Casa Calzaveglio in Brescia; Napoletana of Venice; Portrait (pastel); Profilo di donna; study of a child; portrait of a signora; Love Letter; Guida Alpina Tirolese; Study of Head in pastel; La Nonna (pastel); Pastel self-portrait; Alla finestra (pastel); and Near the Crib.